 Climate change is sometimes referred to as "global warming".
-However, despite this term, climate change does not result in temperatures rising consistently in all regions of the globe.
-Climate impacts temperatures, precipitation and wind patterns differently throughout the world.
-For example, temperatures in the Arctic are warming at twice the global average and the change sin weather patterns are much more evident than in other regions.
+Despite this term, climate change does not cause global temperatures to rise consistently across the globe.
+Climate change can impact regional temperatures, precipitation and wind patterns, leading to differently regional climate change patterns across the world.
+For example, temperatures in the Arctic are warming at twice the global average and the changes in weather patterns are much more evident than in other regions.

-Climate change can have diverse and detrimental effects on all of earth's ecosystems.
-Climate change has been linked to the increased occurence of severe weather events, insect outbreaks, invasive species and ocean acidification.
+Climate change can have direct and indirect impacts on humans and species.
+Climate change has been linked to the increased occurence of severe weather events, insect outbreaks, invasive species, ocean acidification and rising sea levels.
 It can also directly impact human health as rising temperatures can increase the occurence of heat strokes, especially in large metropolitan areas.
 Climate change can also impact the geography and physical landscape of many global ecosystems resulting in loss of sea ice and coastal erosion.